phildenhoff/denhoff.ca/content/projects.md

-My roommates and I weren't doing all the chores we were supposed to, so I started looking into game-ifying it: "choretracker" is what came out of that! **The idea is to encourage chore-doing by giving people points when they claim to have done a chore**.
+My roommates and I weren't doing all the chores we were supposed to, so I started looking into game-ifying it: "choretracker" is what came out of that! **The idea is to encourage chore-doing by giving people gold stars when they claim to have done a chore**.

+{{< figure src="../img/projects/choretracker/homepage_v1.png"
+caption="The homepage for a signed-in user Phil.
+Note the two obvious actions: claim or confirm.
+Users can also logout with the red bar at the bottom, which raises up on  mouse hover.
+You can see the current roommates for the system in the top bar." alt="choretracker home page shows two large buttons: 'claim' and 'confirm'.
+It also shows a leaderboard of the current roommates' scores in a top bar." >}}

 To prevent cheating the system, other roommates have to confirm the chore was done.
 At that point, golden stars are locked-in and the claiming user can't lose their points. **However**, if verifier knows that the **claimer didn't do the chore, then the claimer loses their points**.
 There is also a 1-person leaderboard set up, so you can see who is at the top.

+{{< figure src="../img/projects/choretracker/confirm_v1.png"
+caption="The confirm page for another user, Karl.
+He would either confirm the user Phil did the action, or confirm he did not.
+If not, Phil's points would be subtracted from his current running total." alt="The confirm page prompts the user 'Did Phil let it go?' with two large buttons: 'yes' or 'no'" >}}

-I started a
-rewrite of this project in Vue.js (I called it [pluton](https://github.com/phildenhoff/pluton-web)) but I stopped nearly as soon as I started.
+I started a rewrite of this project in Vue.js (I called it [pluton](https://github.com/phildenhoff/pluton-web)) but I stopped nearly as soon as I started.
 The major issue I had with pluton was the same reason I stopped working on choretracker originally - I had no reason to keep working on it.
 Not long after I started